-The following table presents the Firm's top 20 exposures by country (excluding the U.S.) as of June 30, 2024 and their comparative exposures as of December 31, 2023.
+The following table presents the Firm's top 20 exposures by country (excluding the U.S.) as of September 30, 2024 and their comparative exposures as of December 31, 2023.
 The top 20 country exposures represent the Firm's largest total exposures by individual country.
 Country exposures may fluctuate from period to period due to a variety of factors, including client activity, market flows and liquidity management activities undertaken by the Firm.

-The increase in exposure to Germany when compared to December 31, 2023, was driven by an increase in cash placed with the central bank of Germany primarily due to client-driven market-making activities and higher client deposits in CIB.
+The increase in exposure to Germany when compared to December 31, 2023, was predominantly driven by an increase in cash placed with the central bank of Germany due to higher client deposits and client-driven market-making activities.

 The Firm continues to monitor its exposure to Russia, which corresponds to cash placed with the central bank, but which excludes deposits placed on behalf of clients at the Deposit Insurance Agency of Russia.
 The Firm currently believes that its remaining exposure to Russia is not material.
-Refer to Note 24 on pages 183-184 for information concerning Russian litigation.
+Refer to Note 24 on pages 181-182 for information concerning Russian litigation.